Borkhar County

 Borkhar County (شهرستان برخوار) is in Isfahan province, Iran.
 Its capital is the city of Dowlatabad.

 History

-After the National Census of 2006, Borkhar District was separated from Borkhar and Meymeh County (Note: Renamed Shahinshahr and Meymeh County and again renamed Shahinshahr County) in the establishment of Borkhar County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital.
-After the 2011 census, the village of Sin was elevated to the status of a city.
+In 2007, Borkhar District was separated from Borkhar and Meymeh County (Note: Renamed Shahinshahr and Meymeh County and again renamed Shahinshahr County) in the establishment of Borkhar County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital.
+The village of Sin was converted to a city in 2011.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 108,933 people in 31,562 households.
+At the time of the 2011 National Census, the county's population was 108,933 people in 31,562 households.
 The 2016 census measured the population of the county as 122,419 in 37,623 households.

 Administrative divisions

 Borkhar County's population history and administrative structure over two consecutive censuses are shown in the following table.